jjeskovs/Bamazon/README.md

 <h3> Manager portal **STILL UNDER DEVELOPMENT** </h3>
 Within the manager portal, the following items will be available:

-* view all the inventory in the store
+* View all the inventory in the store
-*view all low inventory (less than 5 items on hand) *add new Item to inventory
+* View all low inventory (less than 5 items on hand)
+* Add new Item to inventory
-*Delete items from inventory listing
+* Delete items from inventory listing

 <h3>Technology used: </h3>